Proven-Paradox/shaper-system/Handbook.md

 >
 > Meanwhile XU-808 is spending most of their XP on other aspects of their character.
 They decide that the Resilient Protector Lesson is enough to represent XU-808's sturdiness in combat.

-### Talents
-Talents represent major modifications to your character’s abilities.
-They either apply more broadly or have much higher influence than Lessons.
-A character starts with one Talent and gains another when reaching a [Max Potential](#max-potential) divisible by 5 (5, 10, 15…).
-They come with the Max Potential increase and do not cost additional XP.

-Talents are described in more detail in [Chapter 9](#chapter-9-talents).

-> Upon reaching Max Potential 5, XU-808 immediately decides to pick the Flight talent, adding a jetpack to their arsenal.
->
-> Meanwhile Marona wants more power in her build.
-Looking over the Talents, she decides to take Overwhelming Force, allowing her to add her Toughness to her Mental Offense, significantly boosting her damage output.

 ### Utilities
 Utilities represent non-combat abilities that aid an adventurer.
 These may influence Skill rolls or grant new options that focus on non-combat applications.
 There is no limit on the number of Utilities a given character may purchase, and they each cost 3 XP (unless an exception is listed).